takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.02.01 <br>
+    ・ Fixed a problem in which the "Force Quit" button did not appear when the game screen of "FallGuys_Client.exe" suddenly disappeared. <br>
+    ・ Fixed a problem in which when displaying the scores of bordering players when watching in a point-getting round, if no border line is set, your score will continue to be displayed. <br>
+    ・ More elements have been added to detect disconnection from the server. <br>

   ○ 3.02.00 <br>
     ・ When using the API to play creative rounds, the display of time limits will be canceled if an internal error occurs. <br>